mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-cloud-issue-connector.md

 Before you set up the connector:

 1. Make sure that your GitHub instance is accessible via API.
-2. Set up a GitHub App for authentication purpose.
+2. Set up a GitHub App for authentication.
 For more information, see [Authenticating as a GitHub App](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app).
 3. Generate a **Client ID** and **Client secret** from the GitHub App for authentication.
 4. Verify that the user account used for authentication has access to the repositories and issues to be indexed.
 5. Verify that the Client ID and client secret have the permissions to read the issues.
-6. Make sure that users who access indexed GitHub data have corresponding **Microsoft Entra ID** identities for permission mapping./*
+6. Make sure that users who access indexed GitHub data have corresponding **Microsoft Entra ID** identities for permission mapping.\*

-/* We recommend that you use a different GitHub App for OAuth authentication for each connection because the GitHub rate limit is calculated per GitHub App.
+\* We recommend that you use a different GitHub App for OAuth authentication for each connection because the GitHub rate limit is calculated per GitHub App.

 ## Get started